jgscott/STA380/exercises/README.md

 # STA 380, Part 2: Exercises

-Due: by end of the day (5 PM) on Monday, August 19.
+Due: by end of the day (5:00 PM US Central time) on Monday, August 17.

 Prepare your report on the problems below using RMarkdown so that they are fully reproducible, carefully integrating visual and numerical evidence with prose.
 You may work solo, or in groups of 4 or fewer people.
 If you're working in a group, please turn in a single submission with all of your names attached.

+Note: the option to submit as a group is intended to give you an incentive to get to know some of your classmates, despite the circumstances of having to learn remotely.
+The idea is for y'all to work together on all the problems and to learn from each other, not to divide up the individual problems.

 To submit, please send an e-mail to <statdropbox@gmail.com> with the subject line "STA 380 Exercises: name here."
 (Obviously use your own name in the subject, or the names of all your group members if applicable.)
 Your e-mail should include two links:
   1. A link to a GitHub page where the final report has been knitted and stored _in Markdown (.md) format_.